 It’s time to use your composter!
 Put organic trash in your composter’s top bin.
 You remove extra moisture and stop fungi and odours, be sure to cover it with newspaper or sawdust.
 After adding material, close the cover on your composter.

-The second liquid bin should be periodically emptied and cleaned to help avoid fungal growth and odours.
+The second liquid bin should be periodically emptied and cleaned to help avoid fungal growth and odors.

 Things you shouldn’t compost